 \subsection{Log-linear model}

 The vanilla form of the model learns a single projection matrix ($\mb{W}$) and a bias vector ($\mb{b}$) that maps a sentence embedding to the space of the vocabulary.
 Formally, let $\mb{t}_n \in \mathbb{R}^d$ be a sentence embedding extracted from a text using a pre-trained model such as SONAR.
-Let $\mb{x}_n \in \mathbb{W}^{|\mathcal{V}|}$ be the bag-of-words vector of the underlying text, where each element indicates the absolute count of the number of occurrences for word indexed at position $i$ in an ordered vocabulary set $\mathcal{V}$.
-For each sentence embeddings, we compute the probability distribution over the words $\boldsymbol{\theta}_n \in \triangle^{|\mathcal{V}|-1}$ using the aforementioned linear projection, followed by $\mathrm{softmax}$ function.
+Let $\mb{x}_n \in \mathbb{N}_{0}^{|\mathcal{V}|}$ be the bag-of-words vector of the underlying text, where each element indicates the absolute count of the number of occurrences for word indexed at position $i$ in an ordered vocabulary set $\mathcal{V}$.
+For each sentence embeddings, we compute the probability distribution over the words $\boldsymbol{\theta}_n \in \triangle^{|\mathcal{V}|-1}$ i.e.,\ the simplex of dimension $|\mathcal{V}|-1$, using the aforementioned linear projection, followed by $\mathrm{softmax}$.

 The model is optimized to maximize the regularized log-likelihood of the training data of $N$ samples.

 where $\mathcal{R}(\mb{W})$ denotes regularization over model parameters (word embedding matrix).